 Three letters of recommendation must be submitted into the "ApplyYourself" system by your recommenders by the application deadline.
 You can log back into your application and resend the recommender notification.
 If you would like to send a reminder, check the box next to his/her name and click on the "resend" button.
 This will automatically generate a reminder email.
 Applicants who apply to the Biology Graduate Program must waive their right to view recommendation forms and letters.
 This is done through the recommendation section in ApplyYourself.
 Applicants to the Biology Graduate Program are required to waive their right to view letters.
 This is done through the online ApplyYourself application.

 These tests are not required, nor will they be considered in evaluating applicants.

 English proficiency may be demonstrated by graduate applicants in one of the following ways:

 - TOEFL: minimum score of 80 (Internet-based test)

 - IELTS: An overall minimum band score of 6.5

 - An associate, bachelor’s, master’s or doctoral degree from a regionally-accredited U.S. college or university completed within two years of admittance

-- A bachelor’s degree or higher completed within the last two years from an officially-recognized college or university in one of the following countries: Australia, Canada (except Quebec), Ireland, New Zealand, or the United Kingdom (England, Scotland, Wales, Northern Ireland).
+- A bachelor’s degree or higher completed within the last two years from an officially-recognized college or university in one of the following countries listed on the University of Utah office of Admissions website.

 All TOEFL and IELTS test dates must be within two years of admission for scores to be valid.
 For fall 2023, the Biology Graduate Program does not accept TOEFL or IELTS scores that expire prior May 1, 2023.